China Beijing Environmental Exchange: Panda Standard

-In collaboration with BlueNext, the China Forestry Exchange (CFEX), Winrock International, and the Asian Development Bank (ADB), the China Beijing Environmental Exchange (CBEEX) launched the first Chinese standard to address greenhouse gas emissions—specifically carbon dioxide (CO_{2})—at the Copenhagen Summit in late 2009.
-The goal was to create mechanisms that support China’s environmental, economic, legal, and social development while ensuring transparency and credibility in the carbon market.

-The initiative aimed to promote the agriculture, forestry, and other land use (AFOLU) sector under the Clean Development Mechanism (CDM), helping to provide employment opportunities for impoverished communities while encouraging the adoption of more efficient, sustainable land-use practices.
+Along with BlueNext, China Forestry Exchange (CFEX), Winrock International, and Asian Development Bank (ADB), the CBEEX launched the first standard to combat greenhouse gas emissions, namely CO_{2} emissions, at the Copenhagen Summit in late 2009.
+The goal was to develop new methods that support China environmentally, economically, legally, socially, and efficiently while giving full transparency and credibility within the carbon market.
+They would achieve this by promoting the agriculture, forestry, and other land use (AFOLU) sector under the Clean Development Mechanism (CDM) to help the impoverished work under their projects and potentially scale back to more efficient methods for a cleaner environment.

 Projects

-The Panda Standard includes four main project categories through which companies can earn carbon credits.
-Examples of each category are as follows:
+There are four main project types in which companies can earn credits through the Panda Standard.
+Below are some examples of each type: